 WHAT ARE YOUR NEXT STEPS NOW THAT YOU ARE THE BICYCLE MAYOR?

 Council for Change – Bring together people who are working in increasing adoption of cycling and others interested in participating.
 Have a bucket of activities that they can do and leverage off each other.
 Bike science for schools – To make cycling a familiar, comfortable and fun mode, I will attempt to teach basic subjects like Physics, Math, Biology, Health, Environment, Civics etc with a bicycle.
 I will be tying up with schools to teach these from 1st to 10th grades Infrastructure in Businesses – I would like to reach out to businesses like Hotels, Corporates and Industries to put up safe cycle parking and provide shower and changing facilities so more people are encouraged to use the cycle.

-The cycle day program has led to increase in cycling to schools.
-This and the walk to school programs have made the next generation accept cycling as a fun and desirable mode of transportation.
+The cycle day program has led to an increase in cycling to schools.
+This and the walk to school programs have made the next generation accept cycling as a fun, and desirable mode of transportation.
 We have made the model scalable by putting ownership with the communities.